deadlydog/deadlydog.github.io/_posts/2013-06-07-create-and-publish-your-nuget-package-in-one-click-with-the-new-nugetpackage-powershell-script.md

   * Can be ran from Windows Explorer (i.e. double-click it) or called via PowerShell if you want to be able to pass in specific parameters or suppress prompts.
   * Can prompt user for version number and release notes (prompts are prefilled with previous version number and release notes) or can suppress all prompts.

-This makes packing and pushing your NuGet packages quick and easy, whether doing it manually or integrating it into your build system.&#160; Creating NuGet packages wasn’t overly complicated before, but this makes it even simpler and less tedious.
+This makes packing and pushing your NuGet packages quick and easy, whether doing it manually or integrating it into your build system.
+Creating NuGet packages wasn’t overly complicated before, but this makes it even simpler and less tedious.

-[Go to the codeplex page](https://newnugetpackage.codeplex.com/) to download the script and start automating your NuGet package creating today.&#160; The [codeplex documentation](https://newnugetpackage.codeplex.com/documentation) describes the script in much more detail, as well as step by step instructions on how to get setup to start using it.
+[Go to the codeplex page](https://newnugetpackage.codeplex.com/) to download the script and start automating your NuGet package creating today.
+The [codeplex documentation](https://newnugetpackage.codeplex.com/documentation) describes the script in much more detail, as well as step by step instructions on how to get setup to start using it.

 [UPDATE] I have also used this script in a new NuGet package that will automatically create a NuGet package for your own projects without you having to do anything.
 [Read about it here](http://dans-blog.azurewebsites.net/automatically-create-your-projects-nuget-package-every-time-it-builds-via-nuget/). [/UPDATE]

-&#160;

 ## Additional NuGet Information

-During my investigation I compiled a list of what happens when doing “nuget spec” and “nuget pack” against the various different file types (e.g. dll vs. project vs. nuspec).&#160; Someone else may find this information useful, so here it is:
+During my investigation I compiled a list of what happens when doing “nuget spec” and “nuget pack” against the various different file types (e.g. dll vs. project vs. nuspec).
+Someone else may find this information useful, so here it is:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:d1994009-f7ca-4489-a2ad-b8857adc884d" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>